KingEzra02/african-it-blog/README.md

 # Daily Blog: Technology Insights
+ - This blog explores IT professionals in Africa that faces a unique set of challenges, including a skills gap, limited training opportunities, and infrastructure limitations, Additionally, the "brain drain" phenomenon, where skilled professionals seek opportunities abroad, exacerbates these issues.
- - This blog explores technology topics, including a detailed comparison of Windows, macOS, and Linux operating systems, focusing on file management, executable file types, and script execution.
+ - Also including a detailed comparison of Windows, macOS, and Linux operating systems, focusing on file management, executable file types, and script execution.
 Built with HTML and CSS, it provides a responsive and user-friendly experience.